javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 alert( dictionary['Welcome'] ); // undefined
 ```

 Right now, if there's no phrase, reading from `dictionary` returns `undefined`.
-But in practice, leaving a phrase non-translated is usually better than `undefined`.
-So let's make it return a non-translated phrase in that case instead of `undefined`.
+But in practice, leaving a phrase untranslated is usually better than `undefined`.
+So let's make it return an untranslated phrase in that case instead of `undefined`.

 To achieve that, we'll wrap `dictionary` in a proxy that intercepts reading operations: